-249. Additional information has been identified that may be required to assess an application for a commercial release of the GMO, or to justify a reduction in limits and controls.
+254. Additional information has been identified that may be required to assess an application for a commercial release of the GMO, or to justify a reduction in limits and controls.
 This includes:

-- data regarding the preferential replication in cancer cells, biodistribution and shedding of the GMOs in inoculated trial participants - data regarding the virulence of the GMO compared to other VACV strains.
+- data regarding the preferential replication in cancer cells, biodistribution and shedding of the GMOs in inoculated trial participants - data regarding the virulence of the GMO compared to other VACV strains - data regarding the formation of pustule at the injection site or any other location on the body.

-Section 5 Conclusions of the consultation RARMP
+Section 5 Conclusions of the RARMP

-250. The risk assessment concludes that the proposed clinical trial of the GMOs poses negligible risks to the health and safety of people or the environment as a result of gene technology.
+255. The risk assessment concludes that the proposed clinical trial of the GMOs poses negligible risks to the health and safety of people or the environment as a result of gene technology.
 These negligible risks do not require specific risk treatment measures.

-251. If a licence is issued, conditions would be imposed to limit the trial to the proposed scale, location and duration, and to restrict the spread and persistence of the GMOs and its genetic material in the environment, as these were important considerations in establishing the context for assessing the risks.
+256. Conditions are imposed to limit the number of trial participants, location and duration, and to minimise the potential spread and persistence of the GMOs and its genetic material in the environment, as these were important considerations in establishing the context for assessing the risks.